siddharth-maddali/Phaser/README.md

 import scipy.io as sio
 ```

-    /home/smaddali/tensorflow/lib/python3.5/site-packages/h5py/__init__.py:36: FutureWarning: Conversion of the second argument of issubdtype from `float` to `np.floating` is deprecated.
-In future, it will be treated as `np.float64 == np.dtype(float).type`.
-      from ._conv import register_converters as _register_converters

 ```python
 # this has no effect in the iPython shell, to be used in the Jupyter notebook only.